pvergnory/chess/README.md

 - Entire board copy at each new move, so undoing a move is very simple
 - Negamax search with alpha beta pruning
 - Iterative deepening
-- Move ordering : Principal Variation move, then "killer move", then MVV/LVA attacks, then other moves
+- Move ordering : Principal Variation move, then two "killer moves", then MVV/LVA attacks, then other moves
 - Transposition table (using Pengy hash)
 - Evaluation pruning
 - Futility prunning